huynguyenbao/huynguyenbao.github.io/_pages/about.md

 Hi!
 I am a Research Engineer at Graphicsminer.

-My research interests are in 3D Computer Vision, especially with mathematical formulation (SLAM, 3D Reconstruction and Tracking) and Computer Graphics (Rendering).
+My research interests are in 3D Computer Vision (SLAM, 3D Reconstruction and Tracking) and Computer Graphics (Rendering).

 I received BE in Ho Chi Minh city University of Technology in 2021.